wasi-master/dpylint/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a dpylint installed.
+To install dpylint:

 ### Prerequisites

-You'll need to have [python](https://www.python.org) and after that, [pylint](https://www.pylint.org) installed in order to use the extension
+You'll need to have [python](https://www.python.org) and [pylint](https://www.pylint.org) installed in order to use the extension

 ### Installation